Rajput-xv/indian-bazaar/client/README.md

 ## 🚀 Features

 - **Landing Page**: Highlights platform benefits, stats, and a call-to-action for vendors and suppliers.
-- **Authentication**: Sign up and login for both vendors and suppliers, with demo mode for easy testing.
+- **Authentication**: Sign up and login for both vendors and suppliers.
 - **Vendor Dashboard**:
   - Browse and search raw materials from suppliers
   - Filter by category